-The IMT Des Moines Marathon has an annual economic impact of more than $2 million in the City of Des Moines.
+The IMT Des Moines Marathon provides an annual economic impact of more than $2 million to Des Moines.
 Thank you.

 Catch Des Moines

 Tourism Matters.
 13.7 million visitors travel to Greater Des Moines annually, generating $2.2 billion in total travel spending, supporting 19,150 local jobs.
 Find the best of Greater Des Moines, including top attractions and activities, where to eat, events to catch, places to stay, coupons, and the local scoop.
 Click here.

 Staying in Des Moines (book your stay)

 We make travel easy!
 TEAMINN is the hotel booking company designed with you in mind.
 We established the lowest rates with our hotel partners for our IMT Des Moines Marathon guests, and TEAMINN is ready to take your reservation.
 To book your room stay while in Des Moines, click here, or call 1.800.233.8326.
 Questions?
 Click here.